top of page

 About

-An accomplished performer of new music, Ms. Warren performed the role of Teacher in the collegiate premiere of Mason Bates’s The (R)evolution of Steve Jobs with Indiana University Opera Theater, and has also premiered works with New Voices Opera.
+An accomplished performer of new music, Ms. Warren performed the role of the Teacher in the collegiate premiere of Mason Bates’s The (R)evolution of Steve Jobs at Indiana University, a coproduction with the Santa Fe Opera, Seattle Opera, and San Francisco Opera, conducted by Michael Christie and directed by Kevin Newbury.
+She has premiered works with New Voices Opera and performed as a soloist and chorister with NOTUS Contemporary Music Ensemble.

 bottom of page